Janani03k/Natural-Disasters-Analytics/README.md

 ## **Acknowledgments**
 This project was completed as part of the course **IE6600 Computation and Visualization** under the guidance of **Professor Satwik Kamarthi**.

-## **License**
-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-This README file provides an organized overview of your project, allowing others to understand its purpose, datasets, and visualizations while making it easy to set up and run.